Turtle Island (Lake Erie): Border dispute

+21st century

 The island remains privately owned, and Turtle Island only has remnants of structures still standing.
 In February 2002, the owner of the island attempted to build three new buildings on the island with the reported intent of using them for summer vacation rentals.
 Authorities in Monroe County issued a decree to stop the construction, because the owner failed to get the building permits to build on the Michigan side of the island.
 The decree was ignored, but the structures were never completely finished before they were mostly destroyed by large ice packs during the winter of 2009.
-Erie Township, which has jurisdiction over the Michigan half of Turtle Island, has planned to remove the now-destroyed structures from the island and clean up the remaining debris.
-This action has not taken place yet, because the cost of doing so would be too expensive.
+Erie Township, which has jurisdiction over the Michigan half of Turtle Island, planned to remove the now-destroyed structures from the island and clean up the remaining debris.
+As of 2008, this had not taken place yet, because the cost of doing so would be too expensive.
+Eventually, the structures were burned down.
 The township has continually debated on what to do with the island.

-The only thing that remains of the 1866 Turtle Island Light is the tower, although the top of the tower was blown off during a windstorm on Palm Sunday in 1965, exposing the iron spikes that once held the lantern in place.
+On the island are the remains of the 1866 Turtle Island Light; the tower still stands but the top was blown off during a windstorm on Palm Sunday in 1965, exposing the iron spikes that once held the lantern in place.
 Continued efforts at restoring the lighthouse have been unsuccessful.
 Portions of the concrete wall constructed to originally protect the lighthouse have also eroded away, further exposing the island.
 Lighthouse Digest lists the decaying Turtle Island Light as critically endangered on its Doomsday List of threatened lighthouses.
 Even though the island is remote, it is currently closed to the public, although it is impossible for this to be enforced.

+As of 2019, the island was still owned by the same person, who had plans to try to restore the lighthouse and occasionally visited the island to clean up debris.
+The island was sold again in 2022, to someone that had also bought the Detroit River Lighthouse; as part of the deal the previous owner was still allowed visitation rights.